 |Legal entities||Legal entity names|

-By default, the content pack displays data for the current calendar year, but you can open the report filters section and change the date filter.
+By default, the content shows data for the current calendar year.
+However, you can change the date filter in the report filters section.
 You can also change the company filter.